ctuning/ck-quantum/module/challenge.vqe/README.md

 $ ck run vqe --provider=rigetti --device=QVM --repetitions=1
 ```

+<a name="explore_parameters"></a>
-## Easy VQE exploration via optimizer parameters
+## Easy VQE exploration via parameters

-You can explore VQE by varying one or more of the following parameters:
+You can start exploring VQE by varying one or more of the following parameters:
 ```
 $ ck run vqe \
 --provider=<provider> \